yashtachi/Phishing_detection/README.md

 # Phishing Detection Project

-This project aims to develop a phishing detection system using [insert technology/framework here].
+This project aims to develop a phishing detection system using [Machine learning].

 ## Table of Contents